-My sincere hope for this Thanksgiving is that every person who reads this article has the opportunity to really examine their life and recount all of their blessings.
+My sincere hope for this Thanksgiving is that every person who reads this article has the opportunity to really examine their life and recount all of the things that have turned out to be blessings.
 Some things are obvious, like the birth of a child or a promotion at work.
 Some may not be as apparent, like losing a job, which creates an opportunity to begin a more rewarding career; or an argument with a loved one that clears up an unresolved issue and brings you closer.
 Many blessings are hidden just beneath a thin layer of life.

-We only have one opportunity at the game called life, so remember to be thankful for each and every day that God blesses you with.
-Remember those who have lost loved ones this year and will be spending his or her first Thanksgiving or Christmas holiday alone.
-Please call my office at 229-431-3259 whenever we can be of service, and have a happy Thanksgiving.
+One of my favorite passages of scripture is found in the book of 1st Thessalonians 5:16-18.
+Paul is exhorting the brethren by telling them to rejoice evermore, pray without ceasing, and in everything give thanks; for this is the will of God in Christ Jesus concerning you.
+All of us have only one opportunity at the game called life, so remember to be thankful for each and every day that God blesses you with.
+Also, during this season, remember those who have lost loved ones this year and will be spending his or her first Thanksgiving or Christmas holiday alone.